SeldonIO/seldonio.github.com/api-oauth.md

 where list is an array containing a list of items.
 For each item the pos specify the rank in the recommendation list

+## Preditive Scoring <a name="predictive-scoring"></a>

+This section describes the predictive scoring endpoints derived from the models created from the data sent to the events endpoint.

+### Prediction

+{% highlight http %}
+POST     /predict
+{% endhighlight %}

+The endpoint should be passed JSON containing features from which a prediction is to be made.

+Example

+A housing price predcitor based on features:

+{% highlight json %}
+{
+"num_bedrooms"    :        2,
+"detached" 	  : true,
+"postcode"    :        "SW1"
+}
+{% endhighlight %}

+Output

+{% highlight json %}
+{"size":1,"list":
+	[
+	{"prediction":400000,"predictedClass":1,"confidence":1.0}
+	]
+}
+{% endhighlight %}

 ## Appendix

 ### Dimensions